harrymunro/book_code/README.md

-# book_code
+# Readme
-Accompanying code for my book "Simulation in Python with SimPy"
+This repo contains accompanying code for my book "Simulation in Python with SimPy"